AbdullahSholi/Travel-Accommodation-Booking-Platform-F/docs/05-development.md

 - **Information**: General application flow
 - **Warning**: Unexpected situations that don't stop the application
 - **Error**: Error events that might still allow the application to continue
-- **Critical**: Serious errors that might cause the application to abort

 ## 🧪 Testing Guidelines